hyperagon/hyperagon.github.io/content/posts/naev.md

 `player.outfitAdd("Reality Rip")`
 `player.outfitAdd("House of Mirrors")`

-Or go there directly (not all Obelisks exist)
+Or complete the challenge after contacting (Y) the Obelisk (not all exist)

 `player.teleport("Ulysses") player.pilot():setPos( vec2.new(8040.138268, -4638.671909) )`